Reliable Cellular Automata with Self-Organization: Cellular automata

-Note that $\CA_{\eps}(\trans, \bC)$ is not a probabilistic cellular automaton.
-If we have any probabilistic cellular automaton $\PCA(\bP, \bC)$ such that $\bP(s,\br, \bC)\le 1-\eps$ whenever $s=\trans(\br)$ then the trajectories of this are trajectories of $\CA_{\eps}(\trans, \bC)$; however, these do not exhaust the possibilities.
+Note that the model \( \CA_{\eps}(\trans, \sites) \) defined this way is not a probabilistic cellular automaton, since even if the initial configuration is fixed there are many random processes that are accepted as its trajectories.
+Given any probabilistic cellular automaton \( \PCA(\bP, \sites) \) such that \( \bP(s,\br, \sites)\ge 1-\eps \) whenever \( s=\trans(\br) \), the trajectories of this are accepted as trajectories of \( \CA_{\eps}(\trans, \sites) \); however, these do not exhaust all the possibilities.
 We may think of the trajectory of a perturbation as a process created by an ``adversary'' who is trying to defeat whatever conclusions we want to make about the trajectory, and is only restricted by the inequalities that the distribution of the trajectory must satisfy.